psas/stm32/README.md

     $ git submodule update --init

-If it's been a while since you've updated ChibiOS you'll need to re-sync it as its origin has changed:
+When ChibiOS updates you'll need to re-sync it as its origin has changed:
+The last time ChibiOS was updated: December 2013

     $ git submodule sync
     $ git submodule update